aleksplast/BinaryTranslator/README.md

 ### Generating binary code

-Here is how each command is translated:
+Here is how each command is translated.
+Each command is shown in assembly analogue for clarity.

 **Variable declaration**
 ~~~Assembly